VDA5050/VDA5050/VDA5050_EN.md

 The order of multiple actions in a list define the sequence, in which those actions are to be executed.
 The parallel execution of actions is governed by their respective `blockingType`.

-Actions can have three distinct blocking types, described in Table 3.
+Actions can have four distinct blocking types, described in Table 3.

 -| Parallel execution allowed | Parallel execution not allowed
 ---|---|---